|

 with

-= 2.5 (obtained from the Regression Information Table above
+(obtained from the Regression Information Table above under

 then be obtained using equation (1).

-a2, and 8 observations, the degrees of freedom of the
+8 observations, the degrees of freedom of the error can

 Pure Error

-variability of the observations within each treatment.
-The sum
+the variability of the observations within each treatment.

-of squares for the pure error is the sum of the squared
+The sum of squares for the pure error is the sum of the

-deviations of the responses from the mean response in each set
+squared deviations of the responses from the mean response

-treatments.
-The mean values for the treatments are shown below.
+are four treatments.
+The mean values for the treatments

 A |